secretstartups/handbook/job-families/finance/manager-it-security-operations/index.html.md

 title: Manager, IT Security Operations
 ---

-The Manager, IT Security Operations leads a team of highly-collaborative and results-oriented IT Security and IT Compliance team members tasked with assessing, identifying gaps, and developing and maturing Security and Compliance processes and policies.
+The Manager, IT Security Operations job family leads a team of highly-collaborative and results-oriented IT Security and IT Compliance team members tasked with assessing, identifying gaps, and developing and maturing Security and Compliance processes and policies.
 The Manager, IT Security Operations is in charge of scaling, increasing performance, providing team leadership and guidance to help evolve the security programs in accordance with strategic objectives, identify and engineer technology initiatives, and develop and enhance defensive measures.

+## Levels

+### Manager, IT Security Operations

+The Manager, IT Security Operations reports to the [Sr Director, IT Operations](https://about.gitlab.com/job-families/finance/director-it-operations/).

-#### {add Level} Job Grade
+#### Manager, IT Security Operations Job Grade

-The Manager, IT Security Operations is a level [8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Manager, IT Security Operations is a [level 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-## Responsibilities
+#### Manager, IT Security Operations Responsibilities

 * Lead a team of highly capable Security engineering staff who maintain security for system environments (Mac OS X, Windows, LINUX, AWS, GCP VDI etc.)­­
 * Ability to mentor and have the capability influencing the group.
 * Create and drive proactive monitoring and reporting for endpoint and system health including, patching, compliance, and other performance metrics.